pkuhad/django-simplecms/README.md

 ## License

-DashFB is licensed under the MIT License.
+Django-simplecms is licensed under the MIT License.